Last updated on July 21, 2022.

-Many organizations get so caught up in the promise of cloud that they overlook the challenges associated with migrating to a new environment and keeping it secure.
+Many organizations get so caught up in the promise of the cloud that they overlook the challenges associated with migrating to a new environment, and keeping it secure.

-This was an issue surfaced at last month’s People in Cybersecurity conference by Ajay Sood of Symantec, Arani Adhikari of KPMG, Marcos Santiago of TD Canada, and BlueCat's own Andrew Wertkin.
+This was the topic of last month’s Cyber Tech & Risk: People in Cybersecurity discussion by Ajay Sood of Symantec, Arani Adhikari of KPMG, Marcos Santiago of TD Canada, and BlueCat’s own Andrew Wertkin.

 Together, they broke down the most common cloud migration mistakes they see in the industry.

 Falsehood #1: My Cloud Service Provider Will Keep Me Secure

 Adhikari, who consults on cybersecurity-related projects for KPMG, told us that customers need to understand “cybersecurity as a joint responsibility for both the Cloud Service Provider (CSP) and Cloud Service Subscriber (CSS).”
 Those who assume a public cloud provider will comprehensively guard their network as part of their service package risk exposure to avoidable cyber incidents.

 Examples of such incidents are easy to find.
 Some were simply caused by unsecured Amazon S3 buckets (these are like file folders, but in the cloud).
 The result was exposed voter and customer data at companies like FedEx, Booz Allen Hamilton, and more.

 “When an Amazon S3 bucket with sensitive information is exposed, it is not due to any issue on Amazon’s front,” Adhikari explains.
 “It is due to the misconfiguration of settings that lead to the buckets being public–this is the subscriber organization’s responsibility.”